When are the heartbreak of an AI real enough?

 - What shape and format the final work will take

 The first assigned co-producer is BEK (Bergen Center for Electronic Arts), working together with artistic developer Anne Marthe Dyvi as artistic advisor.

 The work aims to ask questions and generate wonder, it will neither judge nor advocate AI.
 It seeks to inspire emotional response, curiosity and wonder, more than to make a statement.

-Through extended research and public prototypes we wish to understand both the current theoretical and practical limits of AI.
-But also to get a sense of what the public experiences as “AI”, which is often very different from what AI actually is.
+Through extended research and several public prototypes we wish to understand both the current theoretical and practical limits of AI.
+But also to get a sense of what the public experiences and expects as “AI”, which is often very different from what AI actually is.
 We want to investigate how to visualise and personify “living” AI entities in both a realistic and practical sense, and potentially explore how AI in itself can be assistive and creative in this artistic process.